 You might also be interested in these articles:

 Hama-Rikyu Gardens – the former hunting grounds of the Shoguns, now a very picturesque park in the middle of Tokyo

 Meiji Shrine – the most popular shrine in Tokyo and located in one of its most popular areas

 Rainbow Bridge – a great place to get some amazing views of the Tokyo skyline

 Tokyo Kite Museum – a mecca for lovers of the past-time, crammed with every imaginable type of kite

-Yokohama Landmark Tower - a great observatory in Yokohama which offers some amazing views, especially of Mount Fuji
+Yokohama Landmark Tower – a great observatory in Yokohama which has some amazing views

 I’ve been living in Tokyo for close to 20 years.
 Originally, I`m from Australia and made the move here in 1991 on a working holiday visa, when I was about 25.
 At that time I worked for NOVA (the defunct English school).
 In 1993 I returned to Australia to finish my university degree.